JOJ0/discodos/INSTALLATION.md

 * `discosync` - this is the DiscoDOS backup & sync tool - you can also use it to sync the database file between different computers (either via dropbox or a webdav enabled folder on a webserver)

 ## _discosync_ - The DiscoDOS backup & sync tool

-discosync is used to save the DiscoBASE in the cloud and restore it if something went wrong.
-It also can be used to share a DiscoBASE between multiple computers.
-There are currently two options, the backups can be saved to:
+`discosync` is used to save the DiscoBASE in the cloud and restore it if something went wrong.
+It also can be used to share it between multiple computers.
+There are currently two options, for storing the backups:

 * Dropbbox
 * A folder on a webserver (webdav must be enabled)

+`discosync` works with timestamps (local modification time) of the database file.
+It will never backup a file that has been already backuped up.
+Even if the file has been shared to another computer, it will only be overwritten if its contents was changed.
+This is to reduce the amount of (useless) backup files in your dropbox account or on your webserver.

+The format of files always is "database_name_YYYY-MM-DD_HHMMSS.db"

 ### Configure Dropbox Access for _discosync_